 We are a liberal and welcoming congregation which means we believe that God is present in all creation; we celebrate different faith journeys and the diversity of human identities, including LGBTQIA.
 We are proud to be part of the Inclusive Church Network which means we do not discriminate on grounds of economic power, gender, mental health, physical ability, race or sexuality.
 Whoever you are, however you feel about faith, and however much or little you want to engage, you are welcome at Cotham.

 We are committed to social and environmental justice, both here and in the developing world.
-We maintain an active programme of community giving, whilst resourcing as much community and individual action as we can.
+We maintain an active programme of community giving and eco activism, whilst resourcing as much community and individual action as we can.
 We have a Benefice Eco Group that meets regularly.
 We also have a NetZero by 2030 group.
 We have campaigned for the Jubilee Debt campaign and various members of the congregation are involved with organisations helping refugees, the homeless and rights for Palestinians.
 We are committed to the A Rocha Eco Church award scheme, and are nearly at the Silver Award level.

 Each winter we are involved with supporting the Bristol Churches Winter Night Shelter through hospitality and friendship.
 During the month of May we are involved in a Saturday soup run with our sister church, St Paul’s, where we serve soup and sandwiches to homeless people and Big Issue sellers.
 Also with our sister church various people volunteer at the Make Lunch project at St Luke’s, Barton Hill, where children can get hot meals and enjoy activities during school holidays.

 Our long-established Charity of the Month programme means we support (with prayer, 10% of the month’s giving and often, parishioner support) a diverse list of local, national and international charities.
 Nominated charities have ranged from Night Stop to Musicians Without Borders.
 We also have an emergency fund for one-off donations for humanitarian crises.